 Sean recently launched a physical newsletter subscription service.
 In support of that, he decided to start a regime of sending daily emails to his cold list.
 Sean shares his thoughts on planning and maintaining a daily email schedule.
 He also shares the problems and lessons learned he encountered along the way as well as the results that he is seeing.

-Lead Scoring Topic We Chat About:
+Topics We Chat About:

 - Why send daily emails